PHPHOOLIGANS/Talks/thePHPHOOLIGANS-Talk/Fights/MVC/index.md

 ![A view is part of a screen](balsamiq-view-versus-screen.png "view versus screen")

-You can easily see how this goes wrong when an application is not able to return only part of any screen (or page) as, for instance, a JSON object.
+You can easily see how this goes wrong when an application is not able to return only part of any screen (or page) as, for instance, a JSON object instead of HTML.

 sources: